- To detect, monitor and evaluate toxic concentrations of methotrexate

-Why would my doctor recommend a folate supplement when I am taking methotrexate?
+Why would my healthcare provider recommend a folate supplement when I am taking methotrexate?

-Do I need to let my other doctors know that I am taking methotrexate?
+Do I need to let my other healthcare providers know that I am taking methotrexate?

-Yes, this is important information for all of your health care providers, including your dentist, to have.
+Yes, this is important information for all your healthcare providers, including your dentist, to have.
 This is because of possible drug interactions and because methotrexate suppresses your immune system.

 What else is methotrexate used for?